What is Hymenotomy?

-A hymenotomy is a minor surgical procedure that involves removing part or all of a woman’s hymen.
+A hymenotomy is a minor hymen surgery procedure that involves removing part or all of a woman’s hymen.
 It is done for a variety of reasons, most of which have to do with the malformation of the hymen.
-Some women have this surgery to increase comfort during intercourse, while others need it for health reasons.
+Some women have this surgery to increase comfort during the intercourse, while others need it for health reasons.

 - Expense/lack of insurance.
 One of the biggest issues for all people usually comes down to finances or medical insurance’s lack of coverage for the procedure needed.
 The procedure itself is not that expensive, but it may just be too much for some.

 - Discomfort after the procedure.
 It is true, once the procedure is done and over with, you will experience burning for two months or so later during urination.
 Your vaginal area is healing itself during this period, and things can be rather uncomfortable.
 As mentioned, you should probably expect to be uncomfortable for about two months or so.

 - Refrain from vaginal sex.
 For at least two months after the procedure, the woman must refrain from vaginal sex.
 She is healing, and there should be no aggravation to this healing process.
 This can be difficult for some people, especially the man, and especially so if vaginal intercourse is the way the two are used to pleasing one another sexually.